Products of the Week: Goblets, Tennis Shoes and Chimichurri

 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 Each week, our inbox runneth over with news of gear, apparel and tech releases from around the world.
 In this feature, we’ll parse through the best of it.
-Today: The internet’s favorite non-alcoholic beverage launches a new flavor, Swatch digs into the decades for a square-faced timepiece, and Siegelman Stables continues their run of form with new Hambletonian gear.
+Today: Baroncini Extra Virgin Olive Oil promises authentic Italian flavors, Therabody launches a new recovery cube and Gal Godot’s Goodles releases a hoppy mac and cheese.

 We've put in the work researching, reviewing and rounding up all the shirts, jackets, shoes and accessories you'll need this season, whether it's for yourself or for gifting purposes.
 Sign up here for weekly style inspo direct to your inbox.